oracle-livelabs/sprints/analytics/sprint-oac-relative-time-filter/relative-time-filter.md

     **Time Level** lets you choose the granularity of the time from years up to seconds.

-Congratulations, you have learned how to create a relative time filter in Oracle Analytics Cloud (OAC)!
+Congratulations, you have learned how to create a relative time filter in Oracle Analytics Cloud and Server (OAC & OAS)!

 ## Learn more